pnp/sp-starter-kit/documentation/components/wp-lob-integration.md

 ![LOB Integration](../../assets/images/components/part-lob-integration.png)

 The purpose of this web part is to show how you can consume LOB (Line of Business) solutions and on-premises data within SharePoint Framework.
-In order to leverage this web part, you will need to configure a couple of applications in Azure Active Directory:
+In order to leverage this web part, you will need to configure a couple of applications in Azure Active Directory of your target tenant:
-- SPFx-LOB-WebAPI: for the .NET web application
+- **SPFx-LOB-WebAPI**: for the .NET web application
   - Publish the ASP.NET MVC application on an Azure App Service
   - Register the AAD app providing the URL of the above Azure App Service
   - Choose a valid App ID Uri for the app
-  - Configure that App ID Uri in the [LobIntegration.tsx](../../solution/src/webparts/lobIntegration/components/LobIntegration.tsx#L156) React component
+  - Configure that App ID Uri in the [LobIntegration.tsx](../../solution/src/webparts/lobIntegration/components/LobIntegration.tsx#L145) React component
-  - Update the App manifest configuring the **oauth2Permissions** property with a value like the following one:
+  - Update the App manifest of the Azure AD app configuring the **oauth2Permissions** property with a value like the following one:

 ```json
   "oauth2Permissions": [